GSYH/BIOS620_finalproject/README.md

 # BIOS620 Final Project
+**Analysis of the COVID-19 Cases Rate and Excess Mortality Rate by Pandemic Wave**

 This repository contains code and slides for the final project in **BIOSTAT 620 Introduction to Health Data Science**.

-## Project Title
+## Data Preparation
-**Analysis of the COVID-19 Cases Rate and Excess Mortality Rate by Pandemic Wave**

 ## Summary
 We investigate how COVID-19 case rates relate to excess mortality across different pandemic waves in the U.S. Using CDC and Census Bureau data, we: